UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_filesystem.md

    (and nothing else, so that the backup system does not get bogged down with junk).
-1. Run `chmod -R -w .` on directories containing critical data that should normally be preserved.
+1. Run `chmod -R -w .` on directories containing critical data that should be preserved.